Residential Architecture Design: Considerations & Benefits!

 • Notable architects like Le Corbusier and Mies van der Rohe championed this movement.

-Mid-Century Modern:
+Mid-Century Modern

 • Post-World War II, mid-century modern design emphasized functionality, large windows, and integration with nature.

-Contemporary Architecture:
+Contemporary Architecture

 • Emphasis on individual expression, energy efficiency, and innovative materials.

-Residential Architecture
+Contemporary Architecture

-What Is Residential Architecture Design ?
+What Is Residential Architecture Design?

-The residential design process involves a series of steps and stages that architects and designers follow to create a well-designed and functional residential space.
 The process can vary depending on the complexity of the project and the specific requirements of the client, but generally, it involves the following key stages:

-Programming and Analysis:
+Programming and Analysis

 • Gather information from the client about their needs, preferences, and lifestyle.